-Mrs. Huizenga (Junction)
+Mrs. Huizenga (Roncesvalles)

 Mrs. Huizenga, a 5-year-old Roncesvalles vintage shop, birthed a wee baby sister in the blossoming heart of the Junction this fall.
 So it's not actually that far from the original location (both are walkable from Dundas West station), nor does it really offer anything new, but by virtue of the neighbourhood's up-and-coming-ness and a new breed of clientele, the shop's second location is already developing a personality of her own.